tebracb/To-do-app-optimizing/README.md

 The design of the application follows the MVC (Model, View, Controller) approach in JavaScript.

-Go to the wiki: [Technical description](https://github.com/tebracb/To-do-app-optimizing/wiki)
+Go to the wiki: (https://github.com/tebracb/To-do-app-optimizing/wiki)

 In the [Technical description](https://github.com/tebracb/To-do-app-optimizing/wiki/Technical-description) you can find more information on the technical details of the project.